 6. Arjuna and Subhadra

 Arjuna abducted Subhadra so that he could save her from marrying Duryodhana.
 Arjuna was completely in love with Subhadra when he first fell into the beauty of Subhadra.
 He even wanted to marry her.
-Knowing this, Subhadra’s half-brother, Krishna sensed their mutual feelings and after the consent from Balram, the two got married.
+Knowing this, Subhadra’s half-brother, Krishna sensed their mutual feelings and after the consent from Balarama, the two got married.
 They later had a son together, who we know as Abhimanyu.

 7. Gandhari and Dhritarashtra

-Gandhari is considered to be the example for all women, the Pativrata.
+Gandhari is considered to be an example for all women, the Pativrata.
 She is the epitome of virtue and the wife of Dhritarashtra, the blind king of Hastinapur.
 When they got married, she tied a piece of cloth on her eyes and pledged to live the rest of her life as a blind woman in order to share the same pain with her husband.
 They had 100 kids together.

 8. Parashar Rishi and Satyavati